Shuttle/shuttle-esb/full-configuration.md

     </messageRoutes>
 ```

-The `inbox` should be specified if the endpoint has message handlers that need to process incoming messages
+The `inbox` should be specified if the endpoint has message handlers that need to process incoming messages.

 ```xml
     <inbox